Male Infertility Clinical Presentation

 Mixed gonadal dysgenesis (45, X/46, XY)

-Patients have ambiguous genitalia, a testis on one side, and a streaked gonad on the other.
+Patients usually have ambiguous genitalia, a testis on one side, and a streaked gonad on the other.

 Y chromosome microdeletion syndrome

-Patients have a normal male karyotype (46, XY) but are born without testis bilaterally.
+Patients have a normal male karyotype (46, XY) but are born without testes bilaterally.
 The male phenotype proves that androgen was present in utero.
-Potential causes are unknown, but it may be related to infection, vascular disease, or bilateral testicular torsion.
+Potential causes are unknown, but the syndrome may be related to infection, vascular disease, or bilateral testicular torsion.
 Karyotype shows a normal SRY gene.
-Patients may achieve normal virilization and adult phenotype by the administration of exogenous testosterone, but they are infertile.
+Patients may achieve normal virilization and adult phenotype through the administration of exogenous testosterone, but they are infertile.

 Down syndrome